The term “destablecoins” helps to achieve two purposes.

 Last but not least, Helio Protocol will implement an emergency shutdown mechanism as a last resort to directly enforce the 1 USD value of HAY, as well as a protection against attacks on its infrastructure.
 This mechanism will ensure that all users, both HAY and Vault holders, receive the net value of assets they are entitled to.
 This mechanism has served our predecessors well in times of crisis, and therefore we intend to follow MakerDAO’s shutdown process as a benchmark for Helio.

-First, over-collateralization and based on an efficient solution: Helio Protocol is very similar to MakerDAO, features a destablecoin and differs from stablecoin like Terra USD, as it is not algorithmic, but instead we are over-collateralized by BNB/BUSD which provides much higher security.
+First, in terms of the over-collateralising model: Helio Protocol is very similar to MakerDAO. but it features a destablecoin and differs from stablecoin like Terra USD, as it is not algorithmic, but instead we are over-collateralised by BNB which provides much higher security.

 Second, minute gas fees: we chose BNB Chain, as it doesn’t have high gas fees like Ethereum; therefore we have an advantage over USDT.

 The Helio Protocol is able to maintain HAY’s $1 value with respect to USD in the following scenarios:

 Scenario 1: When HAY > $1, the supply of HAY needs to increase

 - Since HAY is at a premium, borrowers are incentivised to borrow more HAY to sell for other assets for arbitrage opportunities.

 - To reduce demand for HAY farming, Helio will reduce HAY farming rewards by decreasing HAY borrowing interest.

 Scenario 2: When HAY < $1, the supply of HAY needs to decrease